faucetsdn/daq/docs/cloud_tests.md

 DAQ currently uses Travis CI for integration testing: https://travis-ci.org/

+* gcp_gred for cloud project
+* site_path pointing to devices
+* device_id in device module config for MAC address

 ## Configuration

 The `test_udmi` test module uses the Registrar and Validator to check that a device is